 Following acute infection in immunocompetent individuals, viral genomes may persist in various tissues for life.
-However, acute B19V infection can lead to severe complications in immunocompromised patients.
+However, acute B19V infection can lead to severe complications in immunocompromized patients.
 In our study, no B19V DNA was found.
 In a German study, B19V DNA was detected in 4.0% of patients.
-Whereas DNAemia was found in 5.5%, 6.7%, and 5.7% of liver, heart, and bone marrow recipients, viral genomes were found in only 1.4% of kidney recipients[35].
+Whereas DNAemia was found in 5.5%, 6.7%, and 5.7% of liver, heart, and bone marrow recipients, and viral genomes were found in only 1.4% of kidney recipients[35].
 In a large recent Chinese study, a B19V DNA positive rate of 1.9% was reported in transplant candidates[25].

 In addition, a large proportion of patients are still seronegative at the time of transplant and remain at risk for severe disease manifestations.
 Currently, there is no specific prevention of B19V disease.
 There is also no routine screening of donor and recipient serostatus for B19V.
 The true incidence of parvovirus infection in SOT recipients is unknown, with rates varying considerably across different studies[21-25].
-There have been efforts for prospective routine monitoring of B19V in the first 6 mo posttransplant in seronegative SOT recipients.
-The findings showed low incidence rates (1.2 recipients per month) and even lower clinically significant events[24].
+There have been efforts in prospective routine monitoring of B19V in the first 6 mo after transplantation in seronegative SOT recipients.
+The findings showed low incidence rates (1.2% recipients per month) and even lower clinically significant events[24].
 In another recent study, prospective monitoring revealed a higher incidence of B19V (10.17%), all infections occurred in seronegative recipients and were deemed clinically significant[42].
 To conclude, large prospective data series on B19V disease in transplant recipients are lacking, but in our opinion, at the moment there is no rationale for routine B19V testing.
 However, pretransplant serostatus could be cost-efficient given the lower cost of a serological test than PCR testing and could potentially reveal patients at high risk.
-Posttransplant anemia is very prevalent and often multifactorial.
-Serostatus could potentially hasten the diagnosis of B19V infection in select patients and thus help avoid diagnostic delay and unnecessarily broad testing.
+Post-transplant anemia is prevalent and often multifactorial.
+Serostatus could potentially hasten the diagnosis of B19V infection in selected patients and thus help avoid diagnostic delay and unnecessarily broad testing.

 Moreover, B19V has also been implicated as a trigger for thrombotic microangiopathy[43,44], especially in the transplant setting[45-48].
 These implications warrant additional research, but the information on serostatus could be beneficial during thrombotic microangiopathy workup, which is expensive and usually long-lasting.
 A large number of post-transplant thrombotic microangiopathies are regarded as secondary, either to immunosuppressive drugs or transplant itself; thus, B19V infection as a possible causative agent is probably underdiagnosed[49].
 Identifying high-risk individuals pretransplant could be beneficial and help elucidate this pathophysiologically complex state[50].

-Our study's limitations include being a single-center study with low numbers of rare transplantations, e.g., SPKT and SLKT.
-Also, a limitation of the study is not reporting the incidence of clinical B19V infection in the posttransplant follow-up of these patients, reflecting the clinical significance of the serological status detected pretransplant.
-We plan to prospectively evaluate DNAemia and serostatus posttransplant as well as clinical manifestations to establish the clinical significance and epidemiology of B19V disease posttransplant.
+Our study has limitations.
+Firstly, it is a single-center study with low numbers of rare transplantations, e.g., SPKT and SLKT.
+Secondly, the incidence of clinical B19V infection was not reported in the post-transplant follow-up of these patients, reflecting the clinical significance of the serological status detected pretransplant.
+We plan to prospectively evaluate DNAemia and serostatus post-transplant as well as clinical manifestations to establish the clinical significance and epidemiology of B19V disease post-transplant.
 In addition, blood samples from control subjects were unavailable; therefore, it was not possible to compare the prevalence of B19V DNA in healthy individuals.

 CONCLUSION